by Nancy G. West

 1. For us, writing is not a past time, hobby or someday-I-will fantasy.
 It’s an obsession; we must do it.
 If we don’t, we get cranky or bitchy, depending on gender.
 For us, writing is a biological need, like sleeping, eating or sex.
 We can go awhile without it, but don’t expect us to remain charming.
 I can be away from the chance to write for a week or ten days.
 After that, count on my being testy.

-2. We share a fetish for writing paraphernalia: pencils, pens, notebooks and colored inks.
-Pencil cups and binders draw us like ants to sugar.
-The office/school supply section of Office Depot, the grocery store or pharmacy beckon to us like nymphs from The Odyssey or Brother, Where Art Thou.
+2. We share a fetish for writing paraphernalia: pencils, pens, notebooks, colored inks.
+Binders and and pencil cups draw us like ants to sugar.
+The office/school supply section of Office Depot, the grocery store or the pharmacy beckon to us like nymphs from The Odyssey or Brother, Where Art Thou.

 Don’t I need that pen?
-If I cast my feelings inside that tantalizing leather journal, won’t my renderings be unforgettable?
+If I write my words inside that tantalizing leather journal, won’t my renderings be unforgettable?
 If I reorganize my office with those beautiful accessories, won’t my writing improve a thousand percent?

 Time out for individual confessions: